The vineyards of the southern Rhone Valley stretch from Montélimar to Avignon in the Drôme, Ardèche, Vaucluse and Gard departments.

 The Rhone Valley vineyard is now the second largest in France in terms of volume of AOC wine produced.

-If in the south the southern Rhone valley represents nearly 90% of the region's wine production, in the north, the northern Rhone valley remains no less illustrious for its appellations, its vineyards and its prestigious wines that radiate well beyond France.
+If in the south the southern Rhone Valley represents nearly 90% of the region's wine production, in the north, the northern Rhone Valley is no less illustrious for its appellations, its vineyards and its prestigious wines that radiate well beyond France.

-Along the Rhone River from Vienne to Valence, the vineyards of the northern Rhone Valley cover approximately 4,700 hectares of very varied terroirs on steep slopes structured in terraces.
+Along the Rhone River from Vienne to Valence on about 4,700 hectares, the vineyards of the northern Rhone Valley extend over a wide variety of terroirs on steep hillsides structured in terraces.
 The climate is both more temperate and wetter than in the south.

-A single grape variety is used for reds: Syrah.
-For the white : Marsanne, Roussanne, and of course Viognier which, when vinified as a single variety, gives body to Condrieu, which in our opinion remains one of the most fabulous white wines in the world.
+A single grape variety used in red: Syrah.
+For the white: Marsanne, Roussanne, and of course Viognier which, when vinified as a single variety, gives body to Condrieu, which in our opinion remains one of the most fabulous white wines in the world.

 The 8 notorious appellations that make up the Northern Rhône Valley are AOC Côte-Rôtie, AOC Hermitage, AOC Crozes-Hermitage, AOC Condrieu (white wine only), AOC Saint-Joseph, AOC Château-Grillet, AOC Saint-Péray, and AOC Cornas.
-Some particularities of these appellations: Château-Grillet is only produced on the 4 hectares of vineyards of the eponymous domain.
-Condrieu produces only white wines exclusively from the Viognier grape.
+Some particularities of these appellations: Château-Grillet is produced only on the 4 hectares of vineyards of the eponymous domain.
+Condrieu produces only white wines exclusively from the Viognier grape variety.

-Selling a wine property, a vineyard or a wine estate in AOC Côtes du Rhône, Châteauneuf du Pape, Rasteau, Tavel, Vacqueyras, Gigondas, Lirac, or in the Luberon, which covers 185,000 hectares in the Vaucluse and Alpes-de-Haute-Provence, means first of all establishing a relationship of trust between BLUE SIDE and the seller in order to be able to present the buyer with a detailed and reliable wine project which, beyond the sale price, will be the basis of the sale.First of all, it means establishing a relationship of trust between BLUE SIDE and the seller in order to be able to present the buyer with a detailed and reliable winegrowing project which, beyond the sale price, will be the basis of a satisfactory transaction for both parties.
+Selling a wine property, a vineyard or a wine estate in AOC Côtes du Rhône, Châteauneuf du Pape, Rasteau, Tavel, Vacqueyras, Gigondas, Lirac, or in the Luberon, which extends over 185.The first thing that BLUE SIDE does is to establish a relationship of trust between the seller and BLUE SIDE in order to present the buyer with a detailed and reliable wine project which, beyond the selling price, will be the basis of a satisfactory transaction for both parties.

-If the average price of a vineyard in France is around 55.000 euros, the prices of the Côtes du Rhône vineyards are very disparate.
-According to the appellations and the terroirs, they can go from 20.000 euros to more than one million euros per hectare of vineyard.
+If the average price of a vineyard in France is around 55,000 euros, the prices of the Côtes du Rhône vineyards are very disparate.
+Depending on the appellation and the terroir, they can range from 20,000 euros to more than one million euros per hectare of vineyard.

-Then, taking into account the tourist attraction of the region, BLUE SIDE will evaluate for the buyer the potential of the property, first by its geographical location, then by the presence of buildings of character, a castle, a farmhouse, a bastide, possibly exploitable in guest rooms, hotels or receptive (stays, weddings, seminars, receptions, ?) or tourist activities (visit of the cellar, visit of the vineyard, wine tasting, initiation to enology, ?)
+Then, taking into account the wine tourism appeal of the region, BLUE SIDE will evaluate the potential of the property for the buyer, first by its geographical location, then by the presence of buildings of character, a castle, a farmhouse, a bastide, possibly exploitable in guest rooms, hotels or receptions (stays, weddings, seminars, receptions, ...) or oenotouristic activities (visit of the cellar, visit of the vineyard, wine tasting, initiation to oenology, ...).